-The parcel was originally added in 2018, for grasses exceeding the maximum height standard of 6 inches (Attachment H - 10408 Menhart Lane 2018-19 photos).
+The parcel was originally added in 2018, for grasses exceeding the maximum height standard of 6 inches.
 The comingled combustible debris within the vegetation is also noteworthy.
 The owner contacted Program representatives on 6/12/18 and 6/18/18.
 Due to internal database issues, the parcel failed to roll into an active state in 2019 and the monitoring process was not initiated.
 The parcel was seen again in poor condition in 2019 and added back to the Program.
 There are no 2019 communication notes on record with the owner.
-In the 2020 record, a Return Reply Form marked box "B" is on file (Attachment F - sample Return Reply Form), indicating the owner will maintain the property.
+In the 2020 record, a Return Reply Form marked box "B" is on file (see Attachment F for sample Form), indicating the owner will maintain the property.
 In addition, there was a note: "All allegations denied.
 You must provide evidence + identify the precise location of any code violation re: weeds / confirmed on property.
 Signature (additional unknown text) is not admission of violation nor an admission to enter private property."
 The property owner avoided a \$495 non-compliance fee in 2019 due to the County error.